Dill1027/Academic-Scheduler/README.md

 ## Features 🚀

 - **Admin Panel**: Admins can manage courses, faculties, students, lecturers, and timetables. 🧑‍💼
-- **Timetable Generation**: Conflict-free scheduling for students, lecturers, and rooms. 🏫
+- **Timetable Generation**: Conflict-free scheduling for students, lecturers, and venus. 🏫
 - **User Management**: Admins can add, edit, and delete users (students and lecturers). 👨‍💻👩‍💻
 - **Role-based Access Control**: Different access rights for Admin and Managers. 🔑